scala/scala.epfl.ch/corporate-membership.md

 - Scala recruitment opportunities at EPFL
 - Quarterly reports on the activities of the Scala Center
 - Your logo and link on the Scala Center homepage
-- the opportunity to participate in a yearly get-together at the EPFL campus to meet core contributors and other members
+- the opportunity to participate in a yearly get-together at the EPFL campus to meet core contributors and other Advisory Board and Affiliate members

 ### Questions?